omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: create-sign-off-request-document-settings.png

-The settings are the same as when sign-off requests are created using the option "Sign-off requests" at tenant level.
-When using the document menu on the PUBLISHING tab, a sign-off request is created for this specific document.
-When using the main sign-off request tenant option, a sign-off request can be created for number of documents, or for a combination of pages and documents (or just for pages).
+These settings are the same as when sign-off requests are created using the option "Sign-off requests" at tenant level, see link *Requests* below.
+When using the document menu on the PUBLISHING tab, a sign-off request is created for the specific document.
+When using the main sign-off request tenant option, a sign-off request can be created for a number of published documents, or for a combination of pages and documents (or just for pages).

+There's also a Sign-off requests rollup block available to make sign-off requests available on pages.

+For more information, see:

++ :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`

++ :doc:`Document types </admin-settings/tenant-settings/document-management/document-types/index>`

++ :doc:`Sign-off requests rollup block </blocks/sign-off-requests-rollup-613/index>`